 - tell HMRC if you need to change your guarantee amount

-- calculate the estimated customs duties and import VAT from your imports and check your guarantee always covers them
+- calculate the estimated Customs Duty and import VAT from your imports and check your guarantee always covers them

 You can also use an individual guarantee for one-off or high value imports to avoid going over your customs comprehensive guarantee.